shahin1290/my_portfolio/README.md

 As a visitor
 In order to go to different sections in the website
 I would like to see a menu of the links that forward me to the desired section

+As a visitor
+In order to contact the portfolio owner
+I would like to see a form where I can write a message